'I'm Not A Doctor': Trump's Autism Announcement Gives Covid Flashbacks

-- Donald Trump claimed Cuba’s lack of Tylenol links to virtually no autism cases
+- Donald Trump claimed Cuba has no autism due to lack of Tylenol availability

+- He said the Amish have virtually no autism, citing them as an example

 There were strong echoes of the US president's pandemic performance during his first term, when he once famously mused about injecting disinfectant to counter Covid.